 She came towards me.

 She read my mind, “Don’t worry, it won’t harm those you don’t see as a threat.”
-Then she grabbed my hand and took off the bracelet she gave me earlier and put it on her arm.
+Then she grabbed my hand and took off the bracelet she gave me earlier and put it back on her arm.
 “See.
 Now let’s get out of here.”

 “Love what you did to the shuttle Tammy!”
 Rei shouted from the front.